Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Proofs of mean-field concentration results

 By the construction of $\Gamma_\infty$, we have that $P \in \Gamma_\infty \Rightarrow \Gamma(P, T) \subset \Gamma_\infty$.
 For $P \in \Gamma_\infty$, \eqref{eq:A_recursion_v2} implies that for $t \in [0,T]$,

 Maximizing both sides over $P \in \Gamma_\infty$ shows that, for $t \in [0,T]$,

 We are now in a position to apply Gr\"{o}nwall's inequality to $\sup_{P \in \Gamma_\infty} A(P, t)$; we go through the details in the formal proof below.
-It remains to study the martingale term.
-The following lemma establishes an exponential concentration inequality for the martingale term for a \emph{fixed} $P$.
+The final missing component of the proof of Lemma \ref{lemma:main_concentration} is a concentration inequality for the second term on the right hand side of \eqref{eq:thm_concentration_gronwall_setup}.
+The following lemma establishes this for a \emph{fixed} $P$.

 \begin{lemma} Let $N, T, \epsilon$ be given.
 If $P$ is a sub-stochastic matrix with maximum column sum at most $\cR$ and satisfies $\theta(P) \le \theta(W)$, then

 \end{lemma}

 We remark that Lemma \ref{lemma:main_concentration} is perhaps the most technically involved result of this paper.
 Unlike the process $M_{av}(t)$, which is a martingale with uniformly bounded jumps, the process $\frac{1}{N} \sum_{i \in [N]} \| M_{\mathbf{p}_i}(t) \|_\infty$ is \emph{not} a martingale and has jumps which depend on the agents who update at a particular point in time.
 We therefore are required to perform a careful and tight analysis of the process to derive Lemma \ref{lemma:main_concentration}.
 We defer the details to Section \ref{sec:martingale_tail_inequalities}.